-Dear student.
+Dear student,

-This booklet has been created to help you choose courses you will enjoy studying, subjects that will help you achieve your potential and realise your dreams for the future.
+This booklet has been created to help you choose courses you think you will enjoy.
+You should choose, subjects that will help you achieve your potential and realise your dreams for the future.

-In Key Stage 4 (KS4) all students will study Maths, English, Science and a Sport Pathway.
-There are then three different option pathways: Purple, Gold and Red.
-Students on different pathways will have different option choices.
-These are explained on the next page.
+At Key Stage 4 (KS4) all students will study Maths, English, Science, Personal Development, RE and Core E. You will then have 4 option choices to choose from.

-We want you to enjoy learning and you should choose courses that are suited to you and your ambitions.
-Please think about your options carefully and discuss them with your parents.
+We want you to enjoy learning and therefore you should choose courses that are best suited to you and your further ambitions.
+Please think about your options carefully and discuss them with your parents before finalising your decision.